 - Stress sensitivity

 Of these symptoms, cravings are the most important.
-These are strong desires to use a substance in order to fulfill a problem that may be caused by mental withdrawal (i.e. anxiety or depression).
+These are strong desires to use a substance to fulfill a problem that may be caused by mental withdrawal (i.e. anxiety or depression).
 In many cases, cravings can be so intense and result in a lack of control, leading to relapse. ⁶

 4.)
 Relapse Prevention

 The potential for relapse is likely going to be a battle you face for the rest of your life.
 Luckily, it becomes easier with time.
-However, during the physical and mental withdrawal stages, it will be most prominant.
+However, during the physical and mental withdrawal stages, it will be most prominent.

 Of course, different drugs have varying mechanisms for causing cravings and relapse.
 But what remains the same is your brain and body simply need time to readjust and overcome the damage a substance has done to them.